EU agrees to tighten its ban on "shark finning"

 "Shark finning is one of the main threats to the shark population," said Sandrine Polti, policy adviser to the Shark Alliance.
 "We're now in a much better position to push for a global shark-finning ban."

-A surge in demand for shark fins, mostly for soup and traditional medicine in Asia, and in particular China, means they can fetch up to 1,000 euros ($1,300) each.
+A surge in demand for shark fins, mostly for soup and traditional medicine in Asia, and in particular China, means they can fetch up to 1,000 euros (841.5 pounds) each.

 The proposed new law, approved by EU ministers and expected to come into effect later this year, closes a loophole in EU rules by which fishermen with special permits are still allowed to remove fins from shark carcasses at sea.